Arax734/BattleshipGame/README.md

 # Battleships Game Desciption

-A battleship game developed in Java.
+A battleship game developed in JavaFX.
 The application is a network game using a database.
 A player is able to create a room and another joins it.
 Each room is a separate thread, allowing games to be played in parallel.
 It uses mySQL database to collect leaderboard stats.

 How to use: